1930–31 NHL season

 The 1930–31 NHL season was the 14th season of the National Hockey League.
 Ten teams played 44 games each.
+The Pittsburgh Pirates moved to Philadelphia and became the Philadelphia Quakers, while the Detroit team was renamed the Detroit Falcons.
 The Montreal Canadiens beat the Chicago Black Hawks three games to two in the best-of-five Stanley Cup Finals for their second consecutive Stanley Cup victory.

 League business

-Art Ross bitterly complained about the Stanley Cup final setup.
-His team had been vanquished in two consecutive games by the Montreal Canadiens in 1929–30.
-As a result, the Board of Governors decided to make the final a best-of-five series.

 The Great Depression was starting to take its toll on the NHL.
 In attempts to solve financial problems, the Pittsburgh Pirates moved to Philadelphia and became the Philadelphia Quakers, but there was nothing about the team to win games or fans.
 It was intended that the team stay in Philadelphia only until a new arena was built in Pittsburgh.
 The arena was never built, and the team folded after only one season in the new city.
 The state of Pennsylvania would be without an NHL team until the league doubled in size 36 years later.

 The Ottawa Senators were in a similar financial boat but instead of relocating, they sold a star asset and future Hall of Famer, King Clancy, to the Toronto Maple Leafs for $35,000 and two players.
 Even after the sale of Clancy, the Senators' owners put the team up for sale for $200,000, although no bids approached anywhere near that figure.
 The team would suspend operations before the start of the next season.

 The Detroit Cougars changed the team name to the Detroit Falcons.

 The Canadian Amateur Hockey Association (CAHA) sent W. A. Fry and W. A. Hewitt to the 1930 NHL general meeting to seek a better working agreement.
 The CAHA suggested that players remain as amateurs for one season after graduating from junior ice hockey, and in return the CAHA would permit its amateurs to tryout and practice with professional teams.
 Hewitt subsequently met multiple times with NHL president Frank Calder, who saw merit in Hewitt's request to keep players in amateur hockey, and continued to discuss having a professional-amateur agreement.

+Arena changes

+The relocated Philadelphia Quakers moved from Pittsburgh's Duquesne Gardens to Philadelphia Arena.